zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-Departments-from-ConnectWise-REST-Interface.md

 ---
-slug: exporting-invoices-from-connectwise-rest-interface
+slug: exporting-departments-from-connectwise-rest-interface
-title: Exporting Invoices from ConnectWise REST Interface
+title: Exporting Departments from ConnectWise REST Interface
 ---
-This task will export invoices from ConnectWise in an XML format.
+This task will export departments from ConnectWise in an XML format.
 The results can be filtered if required.
 See below for a sample output file.

 ## Settings
 ### Connection
 _Required_
 The ConnectWise REST Interface connection to use.
 See the [Connecting to ConnectWise REST Interface](connecting-to-connectwise-rest-interface) article if you require more information on how to create/manage connections.

-### Child Conditions
-_Optional_
-Use this setting to specify where clauses to filter the records returned.
-This setting is used to specify conditions surrounding standard fields which are part of an array.

 ### Conditions
 _Optional_
 Use this setting to specify where clauses to filter the records returned.
 This setting is used to specify conditions surrounding standard fields.

-### Custom Field Conditions
-_Optional_
-Use this setting to specify where clauses to filter the records returned.
-This setting is used to specify conditions surrounding custom fields.

 #### Condition > Comparison
 _Required_